dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/GUI/Extra Features.md

 ## Treemap of tasks
 Treemaps give a good size estimation view of things.
 Can show the graphics of the task in the graph.

+## Versions of packets and events
+Let drafts select versions since we can walk our own internal chain to find these changes.
+When packets and headers get changed, can see the history of them, altho possibly in a different way, like a timeline.